Amritha-07/Test-Evaluator/README.md

 To install and run this project, you need to have the following requirements:

-- A web server that supports PHP (such as Apache or Nginx)
 - A MySQL database server
 - A Wamp server
 - A web browser (such as Chrome or Firefox)